Plant-Based Diet: What Plant-Based Eating Is All About

 Health and Food Supplements Information Service outlines that, “Vitamin B12 is an essential micronutrient that contributes to normal energy metabolism, functioning of the nervous system, homocysteine metabolism (which is important in order to not develop anemia), normal red blood cell formation, immune function, cell division and reduction of tiredness and fatigue.
 Low vitamin B12 levels have also been linked with poor cognitive function.”

-For this reason it is imperative to seek nutritional counselling by registered nutritionists and dietitians to ensure adequate intake of vitamin B12 to avoid deficiency.
+For this reason it is imperative to seek nutritional counselling by qualified practitioners such as our dietitians in Ontario to ensure adequate intake of vitamin B12 to avoid deficiency.

 2. Plant-based diet and insufficient protein